The Big Picture…

 It was in the ’80s when researchers started taking a deeper look at services.
 By then there were nearly 200 years of understanding the world through the lenses of goods and manufacturing.
 So it was natural to try and understand services by identifying the differences compared to goods.

-Zeithmal, Parasuraman and Berr’s “Problems and Strategies in Service Marketing” is the usually quoted paper in this area.
-They summarise many papers produced.
-And cemented the notion of the IHIP unique features of services – intangibility, heterogeneity, inseparability and perishability.
-I’ve reproduced their definitions in Figure 2.
+Zeithmal, Parasuraman and Berr’s “Problems and Strategies in Service Marketing” is the paper usually quoted in this area.
+They summarise many previous papers.
+And they cemented the notion of the IHIP unique features of services – intangibility, heterogeneity, inseparability and perishability, shown in Figure 2.

 Over the years these have evolved into what marketers see as 5 attributes that all (just about) begin with the letter I (Figure 3).
 Inseparability splits into inseparable and involvement; heterogeneity becomes inconsistent, and perishability becomes inventory.